Particl-Community/academy/guides/guide_mp_setup_installation.rst

    :description lang=en: step by step learn every aspect of the installation of Particl Destop & Marketplace.
    :keywords lang=en: Particl, Marketplace, Installation, Blockchain, Privacy, E-Commerce

-In this section you learn how to install :term:`Particl Marketplace`, additional software and how-to backup your data.
+In this section, you will learn how to install :term:`Particl Marketplace`, additional software, and how to backup your data.

 .. contents:: Table of Contents
    :local: